Holm of Papa Westray Chambered Cairn

 Quoyness Chambered Cairn - 13.5 miles (Prehistoric Site)

-Nearest Accommodation to Holm of Papa Westray Chambered Cairn:
+Nearest Holiday Cottages to Holm of Papa Westray Chambered Cairn:

 Nearby accommodation is calculated 'as the crow flies' from Holm of Papa Westray Chambered Cairn.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.